 Did you know that stormwater is the biggest source of water pollution and there is a lot we can do to prevent it?

-When it rains, chemicals, oil, sediment and rubbish gets washed into stormwater drains from roofs, gardens, driveways, roads, restaurants, construction sites and factories.
+When it rains, chemicals, oil, sediment, leaf litter and rubbish gets washed into stormwater drains from roofs, gardens, driveways, roads, restaurants, construction sites and factories.
 Water flows down the street picking up whatever is there, carrying it to our drains and discharging it to our beaches, lakes, rivers and lagoons.

 We are all responsible for the impact we have on our environment and should make an effort to be aware of where our rubbish and other pollutants end up.